luisoibarra/argument-mining/README.md

 - Project corpus between langauges.
   - Projecting a corpus is a technique that creates corpus from a source language (mostly english) to a target language.
 - Extract and classify arguments and relations from unnanotated text.
+  - Using tensorflow models to perform the tasks
 - Scrap the web.
   - Contains spiders to scrap Granma newspaper, the sections of `Printed Press` and `Letters to Management`
 - Visualize and modify the classified arguments and relations
+  - Streamlit app to easly manage the tasks of training, projecting and infering.
   - Brat annotation tool is used to view and correct annotations

 Go [here](https://github.com/luisoibarra/thesis) for more information about the models.